aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsx-to-doc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSX to DOC?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application used to create it.
+However, the PDF format is not suitable for editing.
+Therefore, it is often necessary to convert PDF documents to other formats such as Microsoft Word (DOC) for editing.

+The PPSX format is a presentation file format used by Microsoft PowerPoint.
+It is used to store presentations in a format that is independent of the application used to create it.
+However, the PPSX format is not suitable for editing.
+Therefore, it is often necessary to convert PPSX documents to other formats such as Microsoft Word (DOC) for editing.

+<h2>How Aspose.Total helps for ppsx to doc conversion?</h2>

-For a Python developer, who is trying to add a PPSX to DOC conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from PPSX to DOC.
 It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSX file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOC format.
+Firstly use Aspose.Slides for Python via .NET API to convert PPSX file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOC format.

+Aspose.Slides for Python via .NET API is a powerful library to create, read, edit and convert PowerPoint presentations.
+It supports a wide range of features such as creating presentations from scratch, adding slides, manipulating text, images, shapes, tables, animations, transitions, etc. It also supports converting presentations to other formats such as PDF, HTML, SVG, XPS, TIFF, etc.

+Aspose.Words for Python via .NET API is a powerful library to create, read, edit and convert Microsoft Word documents.
+It supports a wide range of features such as creating documents from scratch, adding text, images, shapes, tables, headers, footers, etc. It also supports converting documents to other formats such as PDF, HTML, SVG, XPS, TIFF, etc.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from PPSX to DOC.
+It provides a simple and efficient way to convert PPSX documents to DOC format.
+It also provides a wide range of features to manipulate documents and presentations.

 {{% /blocks/products/pf/feature-page-summary %}}